Kclamberth/ytAuto/README.md

-ytAuto -r URL         # Removes a channel by URL (exact match required) ytAuto -s URL         # Downloads a single channel immediately and adds it to tracking ytAuto --log          # Displays the latest log entries (one per tracked channel)
+ytAuto -r URL         # Removes a channel by URL (exact match required) ytAuto -s URL         # Downloads a single channel immediately and adds it to tracking ytAuto --log          # Displays the latest log entries (one per tracked channel) ytAuto -h             # Show help message with list of arguments
 ```

 ## 🛠️ How It Works